-Our menu features a variety of fine dishes for any palate, including fresh seafood, Black Angus steaks, refreshing salads, and gourmet flat bread.
+Our menu features a variety of fine dishes for any palate, including fresh seafood, Black Angus steaks, refreshing salads, and gourmet flat breads.
 We carry a wide selection of choice beer and wine to complement each meal.

 Our expansive, full-service bar is the perfect place to enjoy one of our specialty drinks and a few Bar Bites with friends.
 Join us for lunch, dinner, or a night on the town!